plutostack/varify/README.md

 # varify

-Varify is a javascript framework for rendering variables in native html;
+Varify is a 189 bytes javascript framework for rendering variables in native html